ZootNaps/website/blog/from-guest-to-gold-the-art-of-converting-podcast-interviews-into-high-value-clients.md

 ### 1. Strategic Guest Selection: Aim for Your Ideal Client Profile
 *   **Define Your ICP:** Be crystal clear about the types of B2B SaaS businesses (and the specific roles within them – CEOs, CMOs, Founders) you want to attract.
 *   **Research Potential Guests:** Look for individuals who are active in your industry, have interesting insights to share, and whose companies align with your target audience.
 *   **Personalized Outreach:** Craft compelling invitations that highlight why *they* would be a great guest for *your* specific audience and podcast focus.
+This aligns with a [strategic approach to guest outreach](/blog/beyond-cold-calls-strategic-podcast-guest-outreach) rather than scattershot invitations.

 ### 2. The Interview: Uncover Needs and Showcase Expertise (Subtly)
 *   **Pre-Interview Prep:** Understand their business and tailor questions accordingly.